niieani/promock/README.md

 ### SWC Plugin

-`promock` has an SWC plugin.
-This means that when inside of your tests, it automatically transforms your code and `promock` exports seamlessly.
+`promock` has an SWC plugin that automatically transforms all your code (and optionally its dependencies) to mockify all the exports seamlessly.

 For example, a code like: